Best PRINCE2 training – We focus on doing only what we do best.

 3. Company size.

 A big share of PRINCE2 training is conducted by huge transnational businesses.
-They run courses as band conveyors churning out certified PRINCE2 Practitioners by the thousand.
+They run courses as band conveyors churning out PRINCE2 exam candidates by the thousand.

 To be sure, it’s great business for them.
-But when conducting training in large groups trainers have no possibility to focus on individual learning needs.
+But when trainers conduct courses to large groups, they loose the possibility to focus on individual learning needs.
 True, a PRINCE2 certificate is the same regardless whether you win it by the skin of your teeth or with a top score.
-But you´d rather opt for the latter, wouldn´t you?
+But you’d rather opt for the latter, wouldn’t you?

 In our opinion, focusing on numbers is hardly the best approach to grooming the pick of project management professionals.
 FlexiLern follows a different track.